Steelo: Critical reception

-Larry Flick from Billboard praised the song's production, calling it "infectious."
+Larry Flick from Billboard magazine praised the song's production, calling it "infectious."
 He also felt that lead singer "Kameelah Williams shows signs of becoming a major diva over time."
 Ultimately, he noted that R&B programmers "are already nibbling on this potential smash" and that it will likely draw the attention of "top 40 tastemakers within moments."

 Commercial performance

-"Steelo" peaked at thirty-two on the U. Billboard Hot 100 and reached the twelfth spot on the Hot R&B/Hip-Hop singles chart.
+"Steelo" peaked at thirty-two on the US Billboard Hot 100 and reached the twelfth spot on the Hot R&B/Hip-Hop singles chart.
 The song sold over 514,000 copies in the United States, earning a Gold certification from the Recording Industry Association of America (RIAA).

 Music video

 A music video for "Steelo" was directed by Brian Luvar.
 Set in Boston, MA, it features choreography heavy group dance scenes, interspersed with community basketball games.
 Missy Elliott is featured on the song as well as in the video.
 Former 702 member Tiffany Villarreal, who sings background vocals on the song, also made a cameo appearance in video.
-The visuals were serviced to music television networks BET amd MTV on the week ending September 15, 1996.
+The visuals were serviced to music television networks BET and MTV on the week ending September 15, 1996.